cinnData/MLearning/Examples/[MLE-11] Example - Airline passenger satisfaction.md

 ```
 In [20]: XN_train, XN_test = train_test_split(XN, test_size=0.2, random_state=0)
 ```
 We replicate the process of question Q4 with the normalized features.
-The improvement is quite clear, though the MLP falls a bit of the XGBoost model.
+The improvement is quite clear, though the MLP falls a bit short of the XGBoost model.

 ```
 In [21]: mlp = models.Sequential(layers=network)